 Madeira is a unique wine with a distinctive style.
 We offer you an easy-to-use tasting method.
 Plus: a tasting-form to assess the structure of Madeira.
-And last bot not least our aroma-wheel to help you describing the aromas.
+And last bot not least our aroma-circle to help you describing the aromas.

 Madeira wine has some specific features.

 Madeira gets her character partly by the grapes, but most of all by the maturation: the aging process with warmth and oxygen.
 Madeira wine has hardly any primary aromas like pure fresh fruit, nor has it secondary aromas like yeast or oak.
 Most present are tertiary aromas, also called bouquet, caused by oxidation and maturation under warm conditions, during a long period.

 By using a tasting-list, you can taste wines in a systematic way of assessing and comparing.

 Our method is based on the international WSET Systematic Approach to Tasting.

 The appearance can already tell a lot about the wine.

 - look at the color intensity: how light or dark is this wine